-The long-term expected rate of return on retirement plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of inflation and, beginning with June 30, 2023 any applicable investment management expenses) are developed for each major asset class.
-These returns are combined to produce the long-term expected arithmetic rate of return for the portfolio by weighting the expected arithmetic real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses (beginning with June 30, 2023 including only investment consulting fees, custodian fees and other miscellaneous investment expenses) and a risk margin.
-The target allocation and projected arithmetic real rates of return for each major asset class (after deducting inflation) are shown in the following table.
-These values are after deducting applicable investment management expenses.
-This information was used in the derivation of the long-term expected investment rate of return assumption in the June 30, 2023 actuarial valuation.
+The long-term expected rate of return on retirement plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of inflation and, beginning with June 30, 2023, any applicable investment management expenses) are developed for each major asset class.
+These returns are combined to produce the long-term expected arithmetic rate of return for the portfolio by weighting the expected arithmetic real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses (beginning with June 30, 2023, including only investment consulting fees, custodian fees, and other miscellaneous investment expenses) and a risk margin.
+Beginning with the June 30, 2023, this portfolio return is further adjusted to an expected geometric real rate of return for the portfolio.
+The target allocation and projected arithmetic real rates of return for each major asset class (after deducting inflation and applicable investment management expenses) are shown in the following table.
+This information was used in the derivation of the long-term expected investment rate of return assumption for the actuarial funding valuation as of June 30, 2024.
 This information will change every three years based on the actuarial experience study.
-The last experience study was for July 1, 2019 through June 30, 2022.
+The last experience study was from July 1, 2019 through June 30, 2022.
 The next experience study will be conducted in fiscal year 2025-26.

-Arithmetic Long-
+Long-Term Expected